Brunei invokes death penalty by stoning for gay sex, adultery | CBC News

 Brunei invokes death penalty by stoning for gay sex, adultery

+UN criticizes new legislation in tiny Southeast Asian nation as a 'clear violation' of basic human rights

-New Islamic criminal laws that took effect in Brunei on Wednesday, punishing gay sex and adultery by stoning offenders to death, have triggered an outcry from countries, rights groups and celebrities far beyond the tiny Southeast Asian nation's shores.
+New Islamic criminal laws that took effect Wednesday in Brunei that punish gay sex and adultery by stoning offenders to death have triggered an outcry from the UN, countries, rights groups and celebrities far beyond the tiny Southeast Asian nation's shores.

+UN Secretary General Antonio Guterres "believes that human rights are to be upheld in relation to every person everywhere without any kind of discrimination," said his spokesperson Stephane Dujarric.

+"The legislation approved is in clear violation with the principles expressed," Dujarric said.
+"So long as people face criminalization, bias and violence based on their sexual orientation, gender identity or sex characteristics, we must redouble our efforts to end these violations."

 The penalties were provided for under new sections of Brunei's Shariah Penal Code.
 Sultan Hassanal Bolkiah instituted the code in 2014 to bolster the influence of Islam in the oil-rich monarchy of around 430,000 people, two-thirds of whom are Muslim.